 What Is The Curve Ball Effect Total Body?

-The Curve Ball Effect is is a training method based on bodyweight workouts which accidentally Kathryn Harney came across when her husband was in his Junior Year In College Wrestling at Michigan State University.
+The Curve Ball Effect is a training method based on bodyweight workouts which accidentally Kathryn Harney came across when her husband was in his Junior Year In College Wrestling at Michigan State University.

 She claims that he was having trouble cutting weight for matches and needed a safe and effective method to lose weight quickly that it wasn’t just temporary water loss.

 A new trainer put him through unusual bodyweight exercises that he had never done before.
 These movements involved the whole of his body with each and every movement and sure enough, he quickly dropped down to within his weight division frame.

-Upon inspection, this bodyweight workouts turn out to be really a kind of High Intensity Interval Training drills which are constantly changed in order to prevent adaptation and stagnation, or “physical homeostasis“, as the author calls it.
+Upon inspection, these bodyweight workouts turn out to be really a kind of High-Intensity Interval Training drills which are constantly changed in order to prevent adaptation and stagnation, or “physical homeostasis“, as the author calls it.

 In other words, the whole plan is designed to fight the natural tendency of your body to adapt very quickly to any kind of stimulus you may throw at it, be it cardio, treadmill, weight resistance split routines, or whatever schedule of workouts, sets, and repetitions you may use.

 According to the author, isolation exercises and split routines make it difficult to lose weight because they do not challenge your body hard enough.
-You end up targeting single muscle groups in any given day, missing out on a full impact workout.
+You end up targeting single muscle groups on any given day, missing out on a full impact workout.